adamdsmith/mgcv-workshop/index.md

 This site has slides and examples from the course as well as other useful information.

-The course is based on an original course given by Dave Miller, Eric Pedersen and Gavin Simpson at the Ecological Society of America Annual Meeting 2016.
+The course is based on a course given by Dave Miller, Eric Pedersen and Gavin Simpson at the Ecological Society of America Annual Meeting 2016.
 That course's website [can be found here](https://eric-pedersen.github.io/mgcv-esa-workshop/).

 ## Course overview